vedant-bitbyte/customer_feedback/README.md

-# 📝 Customer Feedback API (Internship Backend Project)
+# 📝 Customer Feedback API

 This is a Flask-based REST API for collecting customer feedback with user authentication.
-It is designed to simulate real-world full-stack internship development with modular structure and token-based login.

 ---

 ## 🚀 Features